jupyterlab/jupyter-ai/docs/source/users/index.md

 /learn -r arxiv 2404.18558
 ```

+### Exporting chat history
+Use the `/export` command to export the chat history from the current session to a markdown file named `chat_history-YYYY-MM-DD-HH-mm.md`.
+Using `/export <file_name>` will export the chat history to `<file_name>-YYYY-MM-DD-HH-mm.md` instead.
+You can export chat history as many times as you like in a single session.
+Each successive export will include the entire chat history up to that point in the session.

 ### Additional chat commands

 To clear the chat panel, use the `/clear` command.
 This does not reset the AI model; the model may still remember previous messages that you sent it, and it may use them to inform its responses.